ccheptea/beautiful-jekyll/_posts/2019-03-07-handling-rest-errors-with-rxswift.md

 }
 ```

 Phew!
 That is quite some information to grasp.
 But if you look closer it is not that complicated.
-What the function does is to tell the observable object how to convert the data based on the response's status code and what to send further down the pipe.
+What the function does is to tell the observable how to convert the data based on the response's status code and what to send further down the pipe.
 Now let's see how this looks in our code and how it helps us.
 The login request will look like this:

 ```swift
 _ = manager.rx